Act of Tynwald: Commencement

 Originally, each Act began with the following formula:

 At a Tynwald Court holden at [town], the [day] Day of [month] in the [regnal year] Year of the Reign of our Sovereign Lord [king], by the Grace of God of Great Britain, France, and Ireland, King, Defender of the Faith, and so forth, and in the Year of our Lord [year in words], before the Most Noble [name of Duke], Duke of Atholl, Governor in Chief, the Council, Deemsters, and Keys of the said Isle.

 In later Acts, this was modernised as follows:

 At a Tynwald held at Douglas, Isle of Man, the day of [day and month] in the [regnal year] year of the reign of our Sovereign Lady Elizabeth the Second by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith, and in the year of our Lord [year in words], before the Council and Keys.

 Modern-day Acts now omit this formula altogether.

 Long title

 Each Act has a long title, which summarises the purpose of the statute.
 An example from a Customs Act is:

 "An Act to consolidate with simplifications and amendments certain enactments relating to customs and excise etc.; and for connected purposes".

 Enacting formula

 The substantive provisions of the Act are preceded by an enacting formula, which is currently worded as follows:

-Be it enacted by the Queen's most Excellent Majesty, by and with the advice and consent of the Council and Keys in Tynwald assembled, and by authority of the same, as follows:
+Be it enacted by the King's [Queen’s] most Excellent Majesty, by and with the advice and consent of the Council and Keys in Tynwald assembled, and by authority of the same, as follows:

 Until 1 January 2008, a longer form of words was used: